57 SPI Protocol

 SPI’s speed advantage over I2C comes from the absence of pull-up resistors and their RC time constant limitation.

-For a 10 cm PCB trace with 50 pF capacitance (typical for SPI slave input), driven by push-pull output (20 Ω source impedance):
+For a 10 cm PCB trace with 50 pF capacitance (typical for SPI slave input), driven by a 20 Ω push-pull output, the edge rises much faster than an I2C pull-up line:

 This explains why SPI routinely runs at 10-80 MHz while I2C maxes out at 400 kHz (standard) or 3.4 MHz (high-speed with active pull-ups).
 With the parameters above, SPI is ~235× faster than standard I2C; in general the speed ratio scales with the pull-up resistance value and is driven entirely by the RC time constant of the open-drain pull-up network.